Find a Lawyer

 The disAbility Law Center of Virginia helps people with disabilities obtain services and treatment for disability-related problems like abuse, neglect, and discrimination.
 Individuals with problems covered by the Center's Program Goals, may receive advocacy services and/or legal representation.
 Visit http://dlcv.org/ or call 804-225-2042 or 800-552-3962 for more information.

 In November 2016, the Virginia State Bar Special Committee on Access to Legal Services sponsored a free public information webinar titled “What to Do When You Can’t Afford an Attorney” (there is no charge to access the recording; however, you must register before you can view it).
-A copy of the slides for this webinar is available at the Virginia State Bar's website.

 In criminal cases, persons charged with criminal offenses that carry jail time may be eligible for a public defender or court appointed lawyer, if they cannot afford a lawyer.